Vyral/base-template/_posts/2022-08-23-an-easy-way-buyers-can-beat-higher-rates.md

 If you’ve been paying attention to the news, you probably know that interest rates have increased recently.
 The higher your mortgage rate, the higher your monthly payment will be, so what can you do?
 Fortunately, there’s an easy way to lower your mortgage rate, and it’s by buying discount points.&nbsp;

-Right now, many sellers are willing to pay some of their buyers’ costs to secure the sale of their homes.
+Right now, many sellers are willing to pay some of their buyer's costs to secure the sale of their home.
 You may be able to negotiate a deal where your seller helps you pay for your discount points.&nbsp;

 We recently worked with a buyer who was able to lower their mortgage rate by 0.75% by buying two discount points.
 Typically, a discount point costs about 1% of the sales price of a home.
 On a $400,000 house, lowering the rate by 0.75% would save about $950 a month, **which adds up to $3,000 a year and $90,000 over a 30-year fixed-rate mortgage.&nbsp;**